johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/Timetable/timetable.md

 * The rest of the semester you work freely on your project.
 You can come to campus for this, the computer room is available for you during the scheduled hours of the class.
 However, it is also perfectly possible to work on the project from home.
-If you have any questions or problems, you can contact me or the assistant on the [Slack workspace](https://spdd472672202-ceu1331.slack.com)
+If you have any questions or problems, you can contact me or the assistant on the [Discord workspace](https://discord.gg/CQUCUFTcDY)

 Below is the detailed time-schedule, which is subject to change.
-Changes will be notified over e-mail or on the [Slack workspace](https://spdd472672202-ceu1331.slack.com).
-[Last modified on January, 15th, 2023.]
+Changes will be notified over e-mail or on the [Discord workspace](https://discord.gg/CQUCUFTcDY).
+[Last modified on January, 17th, 2023.]

 <table style="border-collapse:collapse;">
 <tr >